CMS PROPOSES IMPROVEMENTS TO CERVICAL CANCER PROFICIENCY TESTING PROGRAM

 “Soon after Pap screening became available, the number of women dying from cervical cancer dropped nearly 75 percent, and today, with improved testing and treatment procedures, a woman who is diagnosed in the early stages of the disease has a 92 percent chance of being alive five years later,” said CMS Acting Administrator Kerry Weems.
 “The Pap test’s impact was so dramatic that it was one of the first screening procedures to be granted coverage under the Medicare law.”

 Over the years, Congress has repeatedly recognized the importance of Pap testing.
 Concerns about erroneous Pap test results were one of the major impetuses behind the enactment of the Clinical Laboratory Improvement Amendments of 1988 (CLIA), the first major overhaul of federal regulation of clinical laboratories since enactment of the original Clinical Laboratory Improvement Act of 1967.
 The new law extended Federal regulation beyond laboratories that sent and received specimens through interstate commerce to all laboratories in which clinical testing occurs for the purposes of diagnosis or treatment of a medical condition.
-It established minimum quality standards for nearly all clinical laboratory testing in the
+It established minimum quality standards for nearly all clinical laboratory testing in the United States from simple tests performed in a doctor’s office to the most complex testing performed in large independent laboratories and academic medical centers.

 Two years later, to improve access to screening, Congress passed the Breast and Cervical Cancer Mortality Prevention Act of 1990, which led to the creation of the National Breast and Cervical Cancer Early Detection Program in 2000 within the Centers for Disease Control and Prevention (CDC).
 In 2000, Congress passed the Breast and Cervical Cancer Prevention and Treatment Act, giving states the option to cover screening for these cancers under their Medicaid programs.